sftpplus/sftpplus-docs/doc_source/configuration/groups.rst

     It is defined as a path to a folder containing files with allowed SSH keys, each file name being associated with an account name.

-    Set it to `Disabled` to disable SSH key-based authentication.
+    Set it to the empty value to disable SSH key-based authentication.

     More details about SSH key authentication can be found :ref:`in the dedicated section <ssh-key-authentication>`.